Ukrainian frigate Hetman Sahaidachny: Scuttling

 During the 2022 Russian invasion of Ukraine, the ship was scuttled in Mykolaiv.
 On 3 March 2022, a photo emerged showing Hetman Sahaidachny partially sunk and with a list to port.
 On 4 March, the Ukrainian Defence Minister confirmed that Hetman Sahaidachny had been scuttled to prevent her capture by the Russian forces.
-According to the satellite imagery, it possibly happened on 28 February 2022.
+According to the satellite imagery, it possibly happened on 28 February.

+Due to the effects of long-term saltwater corrosion on the ship's internals, such as electronics and propulsion, it is unlikely that she will return to service.
+She has recently been seen heavily listing, with it being very likely that she will be scrapped post-war.